laurenzfg/generic-hairdresser/README.md

 Feel free to browse the code, although it is **not** open source.
 A huge shoutout to [wanLo](https://github.com/wanLo), whose repository [buchbinderei](https://github.com/wanLo/buchbinderei) was a great inspiration for this.

+A [live version](https://laurenzfg-generic-hairdresser.netlify.app/) of the repo is hosted at Netlify.

 ## 🚀 Quick start

 1.  **Create a Gatsby site.**